 Stress and your Body

-According to The Centre for Addiction and Mental Health, some cognitive and emotional symptoms of stress include difficulty concentrating, constant worrying, low morale, irritability, moodiness, feeling depressed, or not being able to relax.
+According to The Centre for Addiction and Mental Health, there are a number of cognitive and emotional symptoms of stress.
+These include difficulty concentrating, constant worrying, low morale, irritability, moodiness, feeling depressed, or not being able to relax.

 Stress also manifests physically through headaches, muscle tension, stomach problems, nausea, or low libido (which means you’re likely having less sex when you’re stressed out).

-And of course, whether you’re conscious about it or not, you might be coping with stress by eating unhealthy foods, binge drinking, or smoking.
+And of course, you might be coping with it by eating unhealthy foods, binge drinking, or smoking.
+And you may not even be conscious of it!
 These three common ways people deal with stress are also detrimental to both men and women’s fertility.

 How to Eliminate Stress for Fertility